nosarthur/nosarthur.github.io/_drafts/what-life.md

 After this read, I take a little more.
 Basically Schrodinger tries to answer three questions:

 * What is the material basis of genes?
 Note that this book was published in 1944 and [DNA structure](https://en.wikipedia.org/wiki/DNA) was discovered in 1953.
-* How does living matter evade the decay to thermodynamic equilibrium?
+* How does living organisms evade the decay to thermodynamic equilibrium?
 * What is consciousness?